mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 after you release :hwlabel:`SHIFT` you'll need to adjust the knob again.

 Peak display is only generated from software.
-So if you see clipping indicated, lower the gain of the playing decks or use :hwlabel:`SHIFT` + Master Volume.
+So if you see clipping indicated, lower the gain of the playing decks or use :hwlabel:`SHIFT` + Main Volume knob.

 Decks
 ~~~~~